Clinical Psychology, Psychotherapy, and Counselling

 We use a Feedback Informed Treatment (FIT) process to better inform therapy interventions by asking you for feedback about your progress and the quality of the therapeutic relationship as you see it.
 We track this information so we can make responsive changes in the work we do with you.
 Throughout therapy and especially when we hit a bump in the road, we seek your experience as the client to guide what to adjust and how we can meet your needs.
 We believe this evidence-based approach in our therapy practice impacts therapeutic outcomes for clients.

 To do this, we use two short surveys: The Outcome Rating Scale (ORS) and the Session Rating Scale (SRS).
-The ORS is used to check on the client's therapeutic progress by rating psychological wellbeing, functioning, and the client's perceived benefit of treatment.
+The ORS is used to check in on your progress asking you to rate your psychological wellbeing, functioning, and the if you feel you are experiencing benefit of treatment.

-The SRS is used to check on the client's view of the client and therapist working alliance and relationship (i.e., the quality of the relational bond of the therapist with the client) in order to tailor the therapy to best fit the client's preferences.
+The SRS is used to check on your view of the client and therapist working relationship (i.e., the quality of the alliance and relational bond between the therapist and the client) in order to tailor the therapy to best fit your therapeutic preferences.

 Child and Adolescent Psychologist,